mgambrell/LakeSnes/README.md

 ## License

-This project is licensed under the MIT license, see 'LICENSE.txt' for details.
+This overall project including the SNES core is licensed under the MIT license, see 'LICENSE.txt' for details.

-It uses 'kuba--/zip' which is under the Unlicense, and links against SDL2 which is under the zlib license.
+The reference frontend uses 'kuba--/zip' which is under the Unlicense, and links against SDL2 which is under the zlib license.

 ## Resources